Rethinking Multi-objective Ranking Ensemble in Recommender System: From Score Fusion to Rank Consistency: Experiments

 \section{Experiments}

-In this section, we conduct extensive online and offline experiments to verify the efficacy of our model following 4 research questions: \begin{itemize} \item \textbf{RQ1:} How does our model perform on industrial recommenda- tion datasets? \item \textbf{RQ2:} How our module design and hyperparameter choice impact the performance? \item \textbf{RQ3:} Can our method bring improvements of A/B test metrics on online product environment? \item \textbf{RQ4:} How our method impact trade-off between objectives?
-What do the model learn in multiple objective alignment? \end{itemize}
+In this section, we conduct extensive online and offline experiments to verify the efficacy of our model following 4 research questions: \begin{itemize} \item \textbf{RQ1:} How does our model perform on offline datasets? \item \textbf{RQ2:} How does our module design and hyperparameter choice impact the performance? \item \textbf{RQ3:} How does our method perform in practical training and inference runtime? \item \textbf{RQ4:} Can our method bring improvements of A/B test metrics on online product environment? \item \textbf{RQ5:} How our method perform in severe label skew situation?
+How our method impact trade-off between objectives?
+What does the model learn in multi-objective commonality modeling? \end{itemize}